NathanielWatife/README.md/README.md

 ## Contributions

-I am actively and currently contributing to [Open Source Community] and also i have so much believe in the power of collaboration and open-source software.
+I am actively and currently contributing to [Open Source Community]

 Thank you for visiting my GitHub profile!
 Feel free to reach out if you have any questions or just want to connect. 😊